 1. What is the best software for green screen?

-Paid green screen software: VSDC, HitFilm Express.
+Paid green screen editor: VSDC, HitFilm Express.

 Green screen software for live/streaming: OBS